-Beginning in the fall 2020 semester, Oneida Hall will become Binghamton's second First-Year Experience building with approximately 320 students living on six co-ed floors.
-Oneida residents will enjoy the opportunity of living with all first-year students, as well as educational and social experiences designed specifically to meet the needs of new first-year students.
+In fall 2020, Oneida Hall became Binghamton's second First-Year Experience building with approximately 320 students living on six co-ed floors.
+Oneida residents enjoy the opportunity of living with all first-year students, as well as educational and social experiences designed specifically to meet the needs of new first-year students.

 Located right in the middle of campus, Oneida Hall is just a short walk away from Bartle Library, The Union and MarketPlace, and the Decker Health Center.
 As a part of CIW, students living in Oneida will also have easy access to the CIW dining hall and our very own CIW library with computing, printing and tutorial services.

-Oneida Hall has a newly created office space/multi-purpose center that will give residents direct access to support offered by our staff, including:
+Oneida Hall has a newly created office space/multi-purpose center that will give residents direct access to support offered by our staff and campus partners.

-- Oneida Hall has four new lounges where students will be able to gather: a kitchen lounge with table seating, a social lounge with games and activities, an academic pop-up classroom lounge, and a quiet study lounge.
+- Oneida Hall has four lounges where students will be able to gather: a kitchen lounge with table seating, a social lounge with games and activities, and academic space for collaborative groups and a quiet study lounge.

 - Oneida's corridor style rooms (mostly) in a circled hallway allow for more interaction between floormates.

-- We have chosen 10 RAs specifically for Oneida who will help our new students get acclimated to college living, have fun, and connect with others.
+- We have chosen 10 student support staff specifically for Oneida who will help our new students get acclimated to college living, have fun, and connect with others.